How to Get Your Keyword Focus Right

 When it comes to ranking for your chosen ‘ego keyword’, the best advice that I can give to you is to spend only the time that is absolutely necessary on ranking for that main keyword.
 This should only be around 20% of your time.
 Instead, spend time ranking for those easier to win long tail keywords.
 Let me explain how and why this works.

-As I mentioned earlier about site authority, a site that contains a huge amount of information with regards to the main keyword and niche that you are targeting will attract traffic and return visitors.
+As I mentioned earlier about site authority, a site that contains a huge amount of information with regard to the main keyword and niche that you are targeting will attract traffic and return visitors.
 You will find selling products and ad space on these websites to be a much easier task as well.
 So, one could naturally assume that if you have site authority under your main keyword, things are going to run a lot smoother for you, right?
 Of course!
 Any website that you look at that ranks #1 for any tough keyword will almost always have a large library of great content, and will have been built from the ground up content wise.

 Of course we can always look at the scenario of the webmaster who tried to place focus on their main focus keyword from the start that managed to rank on the first page of Google, then was quickly knocked out of the rankings because they didn’t SEO their entire keyword list properly before going in for the kill.
 Personally, I know this story quite well.
 I tried and failed myself once before, and learned this lesson the hard way.

 To summarize, here is a brief step by step process:

 1. Research your main keyword and all the sub niches under that keyword that you can rank for that are directly relevant to your concept.
 Take your time doing this.